 NHS Forth Valley is working with its local authority partners and has established two Health and Social Care Partnerships; a partnership between NHS Forth Valley and Falkirk Council and a multi authority partnership between NHS Forth Valley, Clackmannanshire and Stirling Councils.
-The partnerships are being established in line with the Public Bodies (Joint Working) (Scotland) Act 2014 and the supporting guidance.
+The partnerships are being established in line with the Public Bodies Act 2014 and the supporting guidance.

-Integration Joint Boards (IJBs) have been formally established since 3 October 2015.
-Full delegation of functions will be transferred to the Integration Authorities from 1 April 2016, following approval of the Strategic Plan and associated budgets.
-From 1 April, a range of functions will fall under the Integration Authority as set out in the Schemes of Delegation.
+Integration Joint Boards (IJBs) have been formally established since 1 April 2016.
+Full delegation of functions transferred to the Integration Authorities from 1 April 2016, following approval of the Strategic Plan and associated budgets.
+From 1 April, a range of functions fall under the Integration Authority as set out in the Integration Scheme.